Skip to content

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Dnscache\Parameters

-2. Click on an empty area in the right-hand pane and select New > DOWRD (32-bit) Value.create a new dword entry in registry editor
+2. Right-click an empty area in the right-hand pane and select New > DOWRD (32-bit) Value.create a new dword entry in registry editor

 3. When the new DWORD file is created, name it “MaxCacheTtl“.max ttl dword entry registry editor

-4. Now, right-click on MaxCacheTtl and select Modify to edit its properties.
+4. Now, right-click MaxCacheTtl and select Modify to edit its properties.

 5. Change the Value data to 86400 or 172800 (seconds) to clear the DNS cache automatically every 24 or 48 hours respectively.
 You can set this value as per your preference.
 Click on the OK button to save the changes.change max ttl value data in registry editor

-6. Now, click on an empty space again and select New > DOWRD (32-bit) Value.
+6. Now, right-click an empty area again and select New > DOWRD (32-bit) Value.

 7. This time, name this new file MaxNegativeCacheTtl.create max negative cache ttl dword entry in registry editor

-8. Double-click MaxNegativeCacheTtl, modify its Value data to 5 and click on OK to save the changes.change max negative cache ttl value data in registry editor
+8. Double-click MaxNegativeCacheTtl, modify its Value data to 5, and click OK to save the changes.change max negative cache ttl value data in registry editor

-That’s it!
-You have successfully scheduled the automatic flushing of the DNS cache on your Windows computer every 24 or 48 hours.
+You have successfully scheduled the automatic DNS flush on your Windows computer every 24 or 48 hours.

-Method 6: Stop the DNS Cache from Heaping up via Control Panel
+6. Stop DNS from Heaping up via Control Panel

-Using this bonus tip, you can configure your Windows PC so that the DNS cache doesn’t overpopulate itself.
-This way, you can avoid issues caused by the DNS cache.
-Let’s see how to use the Control Panel to flush the DNS cache in Windows.
+Using this bonus tip, you can configure your Windows PC so the DNS cache doesn’t overpopulate.
+This way, you can avoid issues caused by the DNS dump.

 1. Open the Control Panel.

-4. On the left-hand side of the window, click on Change adapter settings.network and sharing settings center in windows
+3. On the left-hand side of the window, click Change adapter settings.network and sharing settings center in windows

-5. Right-click on your active network connection and select Properties.network connection settings windows 11
+4. Right-click your active network connection and select Properties.network connection settings windows 11

-6. Select Internet Protocol Version 4 (TCP/IPv4) from the list of items and click on Properties.ethernet properties windows 11
+5. Select Internet Protocol Version 4 (TCP/IPv4) from the list of items and click Properties.ethernet properties windows 11